MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-format-property.md

 |2|AL Code Constant Format|

 > [!NOTE]
-> You must enter the < and > angle brackets, such as <Standard Format,2>.
+> You must enter the < and > angle brackets, such as `<Standard Format,2>`.

 ## Building Formats

-You can use the `Format` property to create your own formats.
+You can use `Format` to create your own formats.
 To create a format, use the following rules:

 - A format property consists of zero or more Chars, Fields, or Attributes.